karimmerchaoui/tunisian-coin-detector/README.md

 ![Tunisian_Coin_Detector](https://github.com/user-attachments/assets/e7531210-fa84-45a3-aaaf-9626eaa6d865)

 </div>

 # Overview
-The Tunisian Coin Detector is an Android application designed to identify and sum Tunisian coins using a camera interface.
-The app leverages a TensorFlow Lite (TFLite) model, which was trained on a dataset collected and converted from YOLO, to ensure accurate detection of various coin denominations.
-Users can quickly get the total value of the coins detected through their device's camera, making it a handy tool for both casual users and professionals.
+The Tunisian Coin Detector is an Android app that uses the phone's camera to identify and sum Tunisian coins, utilizing a TensorFlow Lite model trained on a YOLO dataset for smooth deployment.

-**This app solves the problem** by leveraging advanced image recognition technology to detect coins in real-time through your device's camera.
-By using a TensorFlow Lite (TFLite) model, which was trained on a comprehensive dataset converted from the YOLO framework, users can effortlessly identify coins and obtain their total value, making transactions quicker and more efficient.
+This app <strong> addresses the common challenge </strong> of identifying and summing various Tunisian coin denominations, which can be difficult in busy environments like markets or shops.

+Many individuals struggle with distinguishing between coins, leading to potential errors in transactions and time delays.
+This app provides a <strong> quick </strong> and <strong> accurate </strong> solution, allowing users to effortlessly identify coins and calculate their total value.

+Additionally, it enhances accessibility for those with visual impairments and assists tourists in navigating local currency, ultimately streamlining the process of handling money.

 # Who Would Benefit from This Tool